Land Use / Master Use Permit - Shoreline

 Find your property information.
 Research your site to help you plan your project.

-Determine restrictions to your project.
+Determine standards for your project.
 Research the Seattle Municipal Code (SMC) to determine standards that will apply to your proposal.

 Attend a coaching session.
-We offer 20 minutes of free video coaching through the Applicant Services Center to answer drainage, land use, geotechnical, or construction permit questions.
+We offer 20 minutes of free video coaching through our SDCI Services page to answer drainage, land use, geotechnical, or construction permit questions.
 If you need a longer coaching session, we offer paid one-hour sessions.

 Start your application.
 Complete the Building & Land Use Pre-Application online using the Seattle Services Portal.
 You will need to answer questions about your proposal and upload a site plan.
 You'll receive an email once we have added the pre-application site visit (PASV) fees to your project.
 (Most projects require a PASV.)
 After you have paid the fee, we will perform the site visit.
-Your preliminary application information will be reviewed by other departments for comment.
+Other departments will review your preliminary application information for comment on how the project relates to their department.
+If your application is related to a code violation case, report the case number.

 Request a pre-submittal conference.
-We recommend pre-submittal conference for very complex projects, including work in environmentally critical areas or shorelines.
-You must pay a minimum two hour pre-submittal conference fee before we schedule your appointment.
-We might charge additional hourly fees based on the number of City staff attending the conference, and the amount of follow-up time required.
+We recommend pre-submittal conference for complex projects, including work in environmentally critical areas or shorelines.
+You must pay a minimum two-hour pre-submittal conference fee before we schedule your appointment.
+We might charge additional hourly fees based on the number of City staff attending the conference and the amount of follow-up time required.

 Apply for exemptions.
 You may be eligible for exemptions from code or permitting requirements if your project is located in an environmentally critical area or near the shoreline.
 You need to apply for and resolve any exemption requests during the preliminary application process before you submit your permit application.
 Submit your exemption requests using the Seattle Services Portal.